Skip to Content

 The full recipe with measurements is in the recipe card below.

-Add chicken to a mixing bowl and coat with salt and pepper.
+Step 1: Add the chicken pieces to a mixing bowl and coat them with kosher salt and black pepper.

 Season the chicken quarters with salt and pepper.